XargonWan/RG-350-M-Unified-Save-folder/README.md

 This scripts is used to move all the supported emulator save files and states into a single folder in your SD card and maintain them there by symlinking the needed folders merging them into a single one (see default directories).

-The SD Card must be renamed into RG-350, otherwise you have to fix the script.
+The SD Card must be renamed into RG-350, otherwise you'll have to fix the script.

 **Default directories**
 - roms: /media/RG-350/roms